SEO & Visibility

 Important rules:

-2. Match www/non-www exactly.
-If canonical https://www.example.com is, use that in JSON-LD as well.
+• Match www/non-www exactly.
+If canonical is https://www.example.com, use that in JSON-LD too.

-3. Match trailing slash exactly.
-If canonical ends with /, use that in @id as well.
+• Match trailing slash exactly.
+If canonical ends in /, use that in @id too.

-5. Consistent throughout the entire site.
-Not on page A #service and on page B #service.
+• Consistent across entire site.
+Not #service on page A and #dienst on page B.

-If you have 200 product pages, generate the @ids programmatically using the exact same logic as your canonical URL generation.
-For Shopify sites, this can be automated via your theme's liquid templates.
+If you have 200 product pages, generate the @id’s programmatically with exactly the same logic as your canonical URL generation.
+For Shopify sites: this can be automated via your theme’s liquid templates.

-Duplicating Organization Each page with its own Organization definition Can lead to inconsistencies Move to site-wide script
+Duplicating Organization Every page has its own Organization definition Can lead to inconsistencies Move to site-wide script

-Mixing types BlogPosting + Service on the same URL Can lead to ambiguity Choose one primary type
+Mixing types BlogPosting + Service on same URL Can lead to ambiguity Choose one primary type

 Self-referencing loop WebPage.mainEntityOfPage → itself Unnecessary circular reference Remove from WebPage node

-FAQ not on page FAQPage schema without visible FAQ Can lead to manual action Only add if visible
+FAQ not on page FAQPage schema without visible FAQ Can lead to manual action Only add when visible

-Unproven claims "500+ customers" without proof Misleading markup Only use verifiable facts
+Unsubstantiated claims "500+ clients" without evidence Misleading markup Use only verifiable facts

 Inconsistent URLs Mix of www/non-www and trailing slash Breaks linking between entities Choose one format, use everywhere

-Multiple scripts 4+ separate JSON-LD blocks per page Unnecessarily complex, difficult to maintain Consolidate into 2 scripts with @graph
+Multiple scripts 4+ separate JSON-LD blocks per page Unnecessarily complex, hard to maintain Consolidate to 2 scripts with @graph

 JSON syntax errors Trailing commas, smart quotes Breaks JSON parsing Validate with JSONLint